Gorath - Boss Fight (short version)

 Gorath draws his power from the arcane orb that pulses and contracts in his grasp, a living conduit to the spells that sustain him.
 He is the embodiment of desperation and survival, a ruler who seized forbidden power to save his people, only to become the very monster they now fear.
 Though his reign endures, it is not born of ambition but necessity; Gorath has long awaited someone strong enough to end it.
 Yet the name he forged through terror and survival alone is enough to keep challengers away.

-Phase 1 begins, with the party fighting Gorath (Phase 1), two lizards, one brute Minotaur, two fighter Minotaurs and four ranger Minotaurs.
+Phase 1 begins, with the party fighting Gorath, two lizards, one Minotaur Brute, two Minotaur Fighters, and four Minotaur Rangers.

 Objective Based Susceptibility